License and Certifications

 • Entity License

-An Asbestos Abatement Entity license allows an Asbestos Abatement Company (Entity) to perform major asbestos abatement projects including, stripping, encapsulating or enclosing of asbestos containing building materials (ACBM) present in or on public and private residential, industrial, and commercial buildings as well as structures and equipment located within New Hampshire.
+An Asbestos Abatement Entity license allows an Asbestos Abatement Company (Entity) to perform major asbestos abatement projects including, stripping, encapsulating or enclosing of asbestos containing materials (ACM) present in or on public and private residential, industrial, and commercial buildings as well as structures and equipment located within New Hampshire.
+See the asbestos abatement entity license application

 Asbestos Disposal Sites (ADS)